 University of California, San Francisco

 VRR is an author of a number of references cited in this monograph.
-He received honoraria and travel expenses for speaking at educational events hosted by NeuroPace, Inc., manufacturer of the Responsive Neurostimulation (RNS) System, and is a paid consultant for them.
+He served as a paid consultant for NeuroPace, Inc., manufacturer of the Responsive Neurostimulation (RNS) System.

 University of California, San Francisco